 Ondas’ performing members bring to the ensemble an impressive array of talent, as well as diversity in background and culture.
 Our core instrumentation is flute, clarinet, violin, cello and piano that expands or contracts depending on the program.

-2010-2011 marks Ondas’ fourth season starting with performances for the Chicago Latino Music Festival in October 2010.
+2014-2015 marks Ondas’ eighth season starting with performances for the Chicago Latino Music Festival in November 2014.
 An exciting addition to our programming is Ondas’ production of “O Saci” by Brazilian composer, Miguel Kertsman.
-“O Saci” was premiered in London’s Covent Garden Theater in August 2009 and Ondas will be doing the U.S. production.
+“O Saci” was premiered in London’s Covent Garden Theater in August 2009 and Ondas did the U.S. premiere production.